 We have produced an overview of the appointing person scheme, outlining the nature and scope of the appointing person’s responsibilities and explaining why PSAA was well suited to take on this role and our arrangements to ensure that the role delivers significant, tangible benefits for the local bodies which opt in.

 The procurement of audit services for opted-in authorities was a key component of developing the appointing person arrangements.
-To find out more about the outcome of our procurement, click here.
+Details of the outcome of our procurement.

 If you have a specific enquiry please contact us at: [email protected]